Military history of the United Kingdom during World War II: First 'Happy Time'

 With the fall of France in June 1940, ports such as Brest, France were quickly turned into large submarine bases from which British trade could be attacked.
 This resulted in a huge rise in sinkings of British shipping.
 The period between the fall of France and the British containment of the threat was referred to as the First Happy Time by the U-boat commanders.

 By 1941, the United States and Canada (a British Dominion) were taking an increasing part in the war.
 British forces had occupied Iceland shortly after Denmark fell to the Germans in 1940, the US was persuaded to provide forces to relieve British troops on the island.
 American warships began escorting convoys to Iceland, and had several hostile encounters with U-boats.
 The United States Navy also helped escort the main Atlantic convoys.

 More American help came in the form of the Destroyers for Bases Agreement in September 1940.
 Fifty old American destroyers were handed over to the Royal Navy in exchange for 99-year leases on certain British bases in the western hemisphere.
 Although plagued with mechanical problems, these old ships performed anti-submarine patrols in 1941–42.

 In addition, personnel training in the RN improved as the realities of the battle became obvious.
 For instance, the training regime of Vice Admiral Gilbert O. Stephenson is credited in improving personnel standards to a significant degree.

 Second 'Happy Time'

-The attack on Pearl Harbor in December 1941 and the subsequent German declaration of war on the United States made it a global war.
+The Japanese declarations of war in December 1941 made it a global war.
 German U-boats conducted a highly successful campaign against traffic along the American east coast.
 A proportion of the ships sunk were en route to assembly points for convoys to the UK.
 German sailors called this the "second happy time".
 It came to an end when a convoy system operated along the coast and adequate anti-submarine measures were employed.